-16.1 There is a whole school/setting approach to online safety to help equip pupils with knowledge and understanding to stay safe online.
+- 16.1 There is a whole school approach to online safety to help equip pupils with knowledge and understanding to stay safe online.
 The school helps and supports its pupils to recognise and avoid online safety risks and to help build their digital resilience.
-This is integrated into everyday learning and covered in detail as part of the RSHE curriculum.

-There are a range of resources to provide support for online safety in schools at: childnet.com learning disabilities will need further support.
-(Please see 15.1).
+This is integrated into everyday learning and covered in detail as part of the RSE and health education curriculum. - There are a range of resources to provide support for online safety in schools at: childnet.com - Pupils who are non-verbal or have limited receptive and expressive communication and learning disabilities will need further support.
+(Please see 15.1). - 16.2 The school will work with parents and carers to help keep pupils safe online.

-Pupils those who are non-verbal or have limited receptive and expressive communication and

-- 16.2 The school will work with parents and carers to help keep pupils safe online.
 Parents and carers will be informed about what their children are being asked to do online, including the sites they will be asked to access and if their child will be interacting with others online.
 The Web Filtering & Monitoring Policy includes information about the systems used to filter and monitor online use. - 16.3 The Group requires safe and secure systems to be put in place within schools that limits the exposure to such risk.
-The Group operates a highly secure web filtering system on the internet link to the setting to safeguard the school's computers and internet use, and also offers safeguards on mobile phones and tablets used over the setting's Wi-Fi network.
+The Group operates a highly secure web filtering system on the internet link to the school to safeguard the school's computers and internet use, and also offers safeguards on mobile phones and tablets used over the school's Wi-Fi network.

-Web filtering and monitoring helps to keep pupils safe from illegal and inappropriate content and that they are protected from extremism online when using the setting's Wi-Fi.
+Web filtering and monitoring helps to keep pupils safe from illegal and inappropriate content and that they are protected from extremism online when using the school's Wi-Fi.
 The school works with the Group's IT Section to ensure that the filtering and monitoring systems are appropriate for the school, and are informed in part, by the risk assessment required by the Prevent Duty.
 The filtering and monitoring systems are reviewed at least annually.